saikamara59/The-Boys-Vs-The-Seven-Space-Man/planning.md

 - used target value and text content to get the tiles to show on the input (was a big blocker)
 - in order to get more then one letter to pop up in the input element i had add a + into line 55 -created a updateMessage function inside the function i want the message element to display words .
+- created updateDisplay function for the guessed characters to be able to be inside of the input